didair/moon-ui/docs/README.md

     children: [
       Text({
         class: "text-2xl block",
-        children: ["Button has been pressed ", counter, " times"], }),
+        children: ["Button has been pressed ", counter, " times"], // This works because the signal is
+        // passed down as a child directly. moonly subscribes to it and outputs the value.
+      }),

       Box({